-A mortgage broker is a professional who compares home loans on your behalf and helps you apply for the home loan and grants.
-Your mortgage broker will personally help you all the way through to settlement, jumping and hurdles for you along the way.
+A mortgage broker is a professional who compares and helps you apply for home loans on your behalf.
+A good mortgage broker will give you personalised service all the way through to settlement.

-As a result you can more easily identify the most affordable home loan for you now, and into the future.
-Having such choice can also be beneficial if you have a poor credit history, because while your options may be limited when you approach a single lender, with the choices of a mortgage broker you can more easily find a solution.Back to top
+Brokers can also be tremendously helpful if you have a poor credit history, because while your options may be limited when you approach a single lender, the choices wide array of choices offered by a mortgage broker can help you find a solution.Back to top

-Mortgage brokers are not just offering their advice and administration skills, they are experts in the home loan and finance fields and therefore in your comparisons of mortgage brokers you want to make sure you are working with the most informed and experienced broker, and one who has all of the necessary licenses and qualifications.
+Mortgage brokers are experts in the home loan and finance fields, so in your comparisons of mortgage brokers you want to make sure you are working with the most informed and experienced broker, and one who has all of the necessary licenses and qualifications.
 When you are comparing mortgage brokers make sure to look for:

 Are they registered with ASIC?

 Not only are mortgage brokers required to register with the Australian Securities Investments Commission to operate in Australia (ASIC), ASIC also enforces a required level of experience and education, and require that mortgage brokers undergo continued training.

 Members must adhere to a code of practice, ethical behaviour, professionalism, transparency and full disclosure.
 In order to operate as a broker, a finance professional must either hold an Australian Credit Licence (ACL) or be an Authorised Credit Representative.
 You can search a broker's qualifications on ASIC's register.
 If a mortgage broker isn't registered with ASIC, don't use them.